junhuac/samplecode_java/README.md

 This is a starting point for integrating your service with PayNearMe's callback system.
 Provided in this project is a framework for handling incoming callbacks from PayNearMe and constructing the appropriate response.
-Each callback method includes an example implementation that is wired into the servlet.
+Each callback method includes an example implementation that is wired into the servlet

 This is able to run in servlet containers which support the 3.x servlet API, such as Tomcat, JBoss, and Jetty.